 Though you may envision a narrow strip of land, the word “corridor” may be misleading, since these pathways are actually quite wide, not to be misconstrued as a hallway within a home.
 Corridors should be created with keystone species in mind, allowing for the largest number of animals to thrive.

 Wildlife corridors offer the great benefit of protecting and enriching species, though their implementation also poses many challenges.
-One of the greatest obstacles is working with private landowners and federal agencies, negotiating land rights and specie protection.
+One of the greatest obstacles is working with private landowners and federal agencies, negotiating land rights and species protection.
 Landowners often consider roaming mammals to be nuisances since they may attack cattle or rummage through garbage cans.
 Luckily, it usually takes persuading one landowner to then have the domino effect of convincing others.

 There is a cultural divide between conservationists and landowners due to widespread repudiation of governmental intervention and the fear of losing land rights.